kalasoo/GraphSemiring/README.md

 #### Resources modes

 1. `-m basic`: read the edge label as resources.
-2. `-m random -r N`: each edge is assigned with a random combination of N resources.
+2. `-m random -a N`: each edge is assigned with a random combination of N resources.
-3. `-m color -r N`: each edge is assigned with one resource from N resources.
+3. `-m color -a N`: each edge is assigned with one resource from N resources.
 4. `-m vertex`: assume an edge `e` is defined as `<v1, v2>`, the resources assigned to this edge is `((v1) (v2))`, which means the edge fails if either `v1` or `v2` fails.
 5. `-m edge`: each edge `e` is assigned with one resource as `((e))`.